balaramadurai/balaramadurai.net/Content/blog/Karmic-design-thinking-1.md

 <strong>And the apple did fall!</strong>
 </div>

-Watch for the next exciting episode of **Karmic Design Thinking - Part 2 - What is it?** to know what I have in mind.
+The next exciting episode of Karmic Design Thinking is covered - **[Karmic Design Thinking - Part 2 - What is it?](/blog/2016/12/15/karmic-design-thinking-2/)** to know what I have in mind.